SDCoulter/final_project/README.md

 * Positive Affect
 * Negative Affect

-This dataset was taken from Kaggle and can be found by [https://www.kaggle.com/ajaypalsinghlo/world-happiness-report-2021?select=world-happiness-report.csv](clicking here).
+This dataset was taken from Kaggle and can be found by [clicking here](https://www.kaggle.com/ajaypalsinghlo/world-happiness-report-2021?select=world-happiness-report.csv).

 ## Presentation and Visualizations